 Here are some suggestions for including more nuts and seeds in your diet:

-.
+- Use them as snacks.
 Unlike snack items like chips, nuts provide a significant nutritional benefit.
 We've included a number of recipes for snack mixes and other ways to incorporate more nuts into your diet.

 - Use them as toppings and additions.
 Nuts and seeds can be added to salads, used to top baked goods, and sprinkled over vegetables and casseroles.